-Personally, resistance bands are one of my favorite pieces of at-home workout equipment for beginners because they’re so effective and versatile.
-So, if you’re just starting out with workouts, I’d recommend those.
+The best equipment for these exercises are: resistance bands and a set of dumbbells.
+In fact, these are two of my favorite pieces of at-home workout equipment for weight loss because they're so effective and versatile.
+So, if you're just starting out with workouts, I'd recommend those.

-Scroll down further to see a better breakdown of each bicep and tricep exercise as well as how to use them to sculpt your arms.
+Scroll down further to see a better breakdown of each bicep and tricep exercise as well as how to use them to reduce flabby upper arms.

 - Seated bicep curl